unicode-org/cldr/docs/ldml/tr35-personNames.md

 If there is no name locale available via the PersonName data interface, then an effective name locale is created based on the characters in the name and the formatting locale.

 * Get the predominant script of the given and surname, and find the likely language as specified by the likely subtags.
-Use the locale form from the likely language and the script as the name locale.
+Use the locale identifier constructed from the likely language and the script as the name locale.

 ### 6.2 <a name="6-2-derive-the-formatting-locale" href="#6-2-derive-the-formatting-locale">Derive the formatting locale</a>